 - The COVID-19 vaccine distribution and access is a global challenge that requires international cooperation and solidarity.
 WHO has launched COVAX, a global initiative that aims to accelerate the development and manufacturing of COVID-19 vaccines and guarantee fair and equitable access for every country.

-Biochemistry and Testing for COVID-19
+Testing for COVID-19 and its Biochemistry

 Biochemistry has also played a significant role in the testing for COVID-19.
 Testing is essential for identifying individuals who are infected with the SARS-CoV-2 virus, tracking the spread of the disease, and informing public health policies and interventions.